 Keeping an eye on warning signs as we look ahead

-Being safe at school and connected to caring adults are two of the external Developmental Assets® or positive supports that have been shown to contribute to youth being successful in adulthood.
-Without feelings of safety and connection, girls are at higher risk of engaging in risky behaviors, such as substance use, sexual promiscuity, and unhealthy eating.
-These data point to the fact that merely engaging girls in out-of-school activities is not enough, but that intentional efforts need to be made to ensure girls feel safe and connected both in and out of school.
+Being safe at school and connected to caring adults are among the positive supports that have been shown to help with youth resilience and success, in the present and in the future.
+Our data point to the fact that merely engaging girls in out-of-school activities is not enough, but that intentional efforts – like those listed above – need to be made to ensure girls feel safe and connected both in and out of school.